uncognic/kms-tool/README.md

-# w10-pro-activator
+# KMS Tool
-It's a simple Windows 10 Pro Activator I made in a couple of minutes
+It's a simple KMS Tool I made.
+It can deactivate or activate.

 # FAQ
 Q: **Why does it deactivate?**